MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/production-posting.md

 # Production postings

-This article provides information about different types of postings in the production process.
+This topic provides information about different types of postings in the production process.

 Production posting activities follow production processes that are described in the sections below.